 In the aftermath of the recent financial crisis, there have been calls to increase both regulatory scrutiny and capital requirements in the banking industry.
 Many would argue that, prior to the crisis, banks were required to hold less capital than the markets would require absent a government safety net.
 In the U.S., the push for reform led to the passage of the Dodd–Frank Act in 2010.
 The Basel Committee responded with a proposal to increase capital and liquidity requirements.
 As new regulations are being implemented, many are calling for additional capital in the industry and further capital surcharges for individual banks in relation to their systemic importance.
 Some argue that the new regulations are excessive, imposing burdens that exceed the benefits from the additional capital.
 Others argue that the additional capital is necessary, will not be expensive for the industry and will have little impact on the ability of banks to intermediate.

-At this year’s conference, we will debate the issues associated with proposals to increase bank capital.
+At the conference issues were debated associated with proposals to increase bank capital.
 Are banks undercapitalized in the current environment?
 What are the implications of increasing bank capital for bank lending and bank risk-taking?
 How will these developments affect the competitiveness of the industry?
 This is a topic that will only increase in importance over the coming months.

 The major component of the conference begins Thursday morning.
 To address the questions we have raised this year, and related issues, we will bring together industry leaders, scholars and regulatory authorities.